KushajveerSingh/Unsupervised-Parking-Lot-Detection/README.md

 3. **Classification Module** :- Use the processed labels/bounding_boxes to tell if that parking space is occupied or not.

-# Details of various modules:
+# Details of various modules
 1. **Object Detection Module** :- This module is responsible for detecting the cars in an image.
 Why is this important?
 Because it is the cheapest way of getting the location of parking spaces directly from an image.
-This modele only assumes that the images that you provide for learning the parking spaces should not contain images of cars that are not in a parking space.
+This module only assumes that the images that you provide for learning the parking spaces should not contain images of cars that are not in a parking space.

     This assumption is necessary so as to reduce the complexity of the task.
 If we were to remove this assumption than techniques like motion tracking would have to be used and also as we are not using fine-tuned models there would be problems with that also.
+Or using a count based approach, but that would significantly increase the labeling cost.

     Why not use fine-tuned model?
 You can finetune your model.
 But in order to show the generalization power of this approach, I refrained from finetuning my model.
-So t oovercome the limitations of pretrained models, I use the following approaches:
+So to overcome the limitations of pretrained models, I use the following approaches:
     * Use multiple images for getting the parking spaces
     * Split the image into a 3x3 grid of overlapping regions so as to get more occurate bounding boxes.